-If you’ve been following me over on Instagram then you will have already seen my sunny snaps and stories from our trip to Mallorca a few weeks ago.
+If you’ve been following me over on Instagram then you will have already seen my sunny snaps and stories from our trip to Mallorca.
 We went for five days and stayed at the most beautiful Airbnb in the old town of Palma.
-This holiday couldn’t have been any more perfect so I wanted to share this experience with you on my blog in more detail.
-I hope this guide will help some of you who have never been and give you some guidance and example as to what to see and do because this island has so many incredible places and things to offer.
+This holiday couldn’t have been any more perfect.
+So I wanted to share this experience with you on my blog in more detail.
+I hope this guide will help some of you who have never been.
+And give you some guidance as to what to see and do because this island has so much to offer.
 Read on to find out more about our breathtaking little vacation.

 Where to eat?

 The food in Palma and Mallorca in general was absolutely incredible.
-Offering some of the most amazing restaurants I have ever been to, this island is definitely a winner when it comes to anything food related.
+This island is definitely a winner when it comes to anything food related.
 Especially in Palma, there are also so many gluten-free options available which was very lucky for me.

 I think the salad I had at Lola Mallorca was the best I ever had in my life.
 The fruit and vegetables tasted so fresh and absolutely delicious.
 The restaurant itself is very modern and kind of hipster.
 The staff were also very friendly with big smiles on their faces.
 We shared some truffle cheese fries along with our salads which were just the bomb.
 Unfortunately, I didn’t take any pictures but I just had to mention this place in this guide.
-You can get a glimpse of what we had to eat there in my Mallorca Highlight though.
 The restaurant is located in Cala d’Or and offer mostly healthy street food but also some mediterranean options as well.

 What to see?

-Mallorca offers so many incredible places to see so I would highly recommend renting a car to get the true Mallorca island experience.
-We literally went on a road trip everyday and saw so much of this breathtaking island.
+Mallorca offers so many incredible places to see.
+That’s why I would highly recommend renting a car to get the true Mallorca island experience.
+We literally went on a road trip everyday and got to see so much of this breathtaking island.
 Here are a few of my favourite destinations that I wouldn’t want to miss.

 Another day, another roadtrip: On our second day, we decided to drive north to visit Cap de Formentor.
-Cap Formentor is one of the most beautiful and spectacular viewpoints on the island and you definitely shouldn’t miss this on your exploration tour.
-We drove to the light house but let me tell you: parking at the light house takes time, we got lucky as a spot opened up just prior to the lighthouse parking lot so we didn’t have to wait too long.
-It’s all worth it though, the view is absolutely fantastic and even the car drive up to the light house was spectacular.
+Cap de Formentor is one of the most beautiful viewpoints on the island.
+And you definitely shouldn’t miss this on your exploration tour.
+The view is absolutely fantastic and even the car drive up to the light house was spectacular.
 A visit to Cap de Formentor is definitely a highlight.
 We also scheduled a few hours to spend at the Playa de Formentor, which is an absolutely beautiful beach.
-The sandy beach is quite unique and big, surrounded by beautiful pine and palm trees that make the scenery absolutely stunning – including the drive there.
+The sandy beach is quite unique and big.
+Surrounded by beautiful pine and palm trees that make the scenery absolutely stunning – including the drive there.
 I still can’t quite get over how beautiful and exciting this road trip has been.

-This is an incredible insider tip for you guys: If you’re into hiking and exploring I can 100% recommend visiting the Calo des Marmols.
+This is an incredible insider tip for you guys!
+If you’re into hiking and exploring, I recommend visiting the Calo des Marmols.
 The Marble Bay is a fantastic bay in the southeast of Mallorca, far away from any buildings.
 It is difficult to reach by land and is usually only accessible by sailors or motorboats.
 White fine sandy beach, surrounded by high marble cliffs, turquoise, clear, silky water.
 The route begins at Cala S’Almonia, a few kilometres south of Santanyí and next to Cala Llombards.
-If you are on the long stony road to paradise, make sure you take enough to drink, eat and sunscreen with you!
+Make sure you take enough to drink, eat and sunscreen with you!

-The remote Port de Sóller in the north-west of Mallorca is a picturesque, small coastal town, which has become famous and popular mainly for its historic tram, the large bay with sheltered harbour and the natural surroundings.
-As an old fishing port you can eat delicious fish and seafood and the well-equipped marina is an ideal starting point for yacht and sailing trips to neighbouring bays such as Sa Calobra, known from the Hollywood movie Cloud Atlas.
+The remote Port de Sóller in the north-west of Mallorca is a beautiful, small coastal town.
+It has become popular mainly for its historic tram, the large bay with sheltered harbour and the picturesque surroundings.
+Port de Sóller is an old fishing port, so naturally restaurants serve the most delicious fish and seafood.

 Have you guys ever been to Mallorca before?